 18. Stay in, not out!

-Sure, we’re all staying inside much more than normal with the pandemic and many closures, but as places start opening back up thanks to the vaccination, spending more money outside your home will become more tempting than ever.
+We’re all staying inside much more than normal with the pandemic and many closures, but as places start opening back up, spending more money outside your home will become more tempting than ever.

 Be mindful of staying in not just to be safer, but to also spend less money.
 Plus, it goes without saying, cooking for your family at home is much cheaper than a dinner out.
 When the weather warms up pack your lunch or dinner and head out for a hike and fresh air while you spend time together.